make-all/pharavel/README.md

 6. Routes for `/auth/phorge/redirect` and `/auth/phorge/callback` are predefined
    by this package.
-For convenience, the redirect route has a name of "phorgeLogin" predefined so you can link a "Login with Phorge" button to it.
-If you want automatic login (always via Phorge, no other authentication methods), then you should define a login route with a name of "login" assigned, using the redirectToPhorge method of Pharavel\Socialite\LoginController.
+For convenience, the redirect route has a name of "phorgeLogin" predefined so you can link a "Login with Phorge" button to it easily.
+If you want automatic login (always via Phorge, no other authentication methods), then you should define a route with a name of "login" assigned, using the redirectToPhorge method of Pharavel\Socialite\LoginController.